etienneschalk/scientific-data-viewer/README.md

    - Drag and drop any supported file (or folder)
    - File (or folder) opens directly in the Scientific Data Viewer
+     - Multiple files (or folders) can be opened at once if they are selected
    - Command "View: Split Editor" is supported

 3. **Context menu from File Explorer**: